Khoeckman/freebuild-plots/README.md

 HMS is hardcoded.

 nvn (1 | unset) [0] - Night vision
-nvnStr (string) [&cDISABLED] - Used to display effect status in "Profile" menu invis (1 | unset) [0] - Invisibility (Staff+ only) invisStr (string) [&cDISABLED] - Used to display effect status in "Profile" menu
+nvnStr (string) [&cDISABLED] - Used to display effect status in "Settings" menu invis (1 | unset) [0] - Invisibility (Staff+ only) invisStr (string) [&cDISABLED] - Used to display effect status in "Settings" menu

 // Temporary plot data to work with or store in {in...} or {home...}
 plotAddr (byte) [&cNone] - Plot register address of the current plot